actions-marketplace-validations/yumemi-inc_gradle-dependency-diff-report/README.md

 ### Specifying the application root directory

-If there is no application root directory directly under the repository, specify it with `project-dir` input.
+If the repository root directory and application root directory do not match, specify it with `project-dir` input.

 ```yaml
 - uses: yumemi-inc/gradle-dependency-diff-report@main